ACADEMIC TESTING FOR ADVANCED PLACEMENT

 2. What AP courses are offered at WLHS?

-West Linn High School offers 22 AP courses in a variety of subjects: Art History, Biology, Calculus AB/BC, Chemistry, Computer Science, English Literature, English Language, Environmental Science, European History, French, Government/Politics, Human Geography, Micro/Macro Economics, Music Theory, Physics 1 & 2, Psychology, Spanish, Statistics, Studio Art, US History
+West Linn High School offers 23 AP courses in a variety of subjects: Biology, Calculus AB/BC, Chemistry, Computer Science, English Literature, English Language, Environmental Science, European History, French, Government/Politics, Human Geography, Japanese, Micro/Macro Economics, Music Theory, Physics 1 & 2, Psychology, Spanish, Statistics, Studio Art, US History.

 back to FAQ